 Linux may not be as popular as some other desktop operating systems but it still has plenty of apps for just about anything.
 Take screen recording, for instance.
-There are plenty of screen recording apps to choose from ranging from amateur projects to professional grade tools.
+There are plenty of screen recording apps to choose from ranging from amateur projects to professional-grade tools.
 When you’re looking for a good screen recorder it can get confusing.
 But how about you don’t go looking for screen recording apps at all?
-GNOME is perhaps the most popular Linux Desktop Environment, and it also has a built-in GNOME screen recorder.
+GNOME is one of the most popular Linux desktop environments, and it also has a built-in GNOME screen recorder.
+Below, we’ll see how we can use this screen recorder in Ubuntu.

 The GNOME screen recorder, as you would expect, is very well integrated with the GNOME shell.
 It is also just as well hidden, for some reason.
 It’s there, but there’s no app launcher for it, unlike the screenshot tool.
-There’s no menu entry anywhere nor quick button or extension to turn it on or off.
+There’s no menu entry anywhere nor a quick button or extension to turn it on or off.
 To launch the screen recording tool, you’ll have to perform some finger acrobatics on your keyboard.
-Which means if you don’t learn about it from elsewhere, you’re unlikely to stumble upon it by chance.
+This means if you don’t learn about it from elsewhere, you’re unlikely to stumble upon it by chance.
+There is also a way to record screen as GIF on Ubuntu.

 GNOME screen recorder